Social Indicator Supporting Information

 Jepson, M. and L.L.
 Colburn.
 2013.
 Development of Social Indicators of Fishing Community Vulnerability and Resilience in the U.S. Southeast and Northeast Regions.
 U.S. Dept. of Commerce., NOAA Technical Memorandum NMFS-F/SPO-129, 64 p.

 Note: The variables used to calculate two indices have been modified.
 The crime index variable was removed from the personal disruption index and pounds landed per capita has replaced percent in agriculture, forestry and fishing variable in the commercial fishing reliance index.

-- Area of Coverage: Communities in coastal counties in Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Texas, California, Oregon, Washington, Alaska and Hawaii
+- Area of Coverage: Communities in coastal counties in Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Texas, California, Oregon, Washington, Alaska and Hawaii

 - Format: Excel